About the workshop

 The UK Government’s Transforming Justice agenda builds on a huge amount of work aimed at achieving better collaborative arrangements between the various agencies in the justice sector.
 Police, prosecutors, courts, probation and prison services in the UK now work together in ways unimaginable in the past.
 How has better co-ordination been achieved without undermining each organisation’s specific mission?
-Have these gains been maintained during the COVID-19 pandemic?
 How can judicial independence and the protection of citizens’ rights be preserved alongside closer collaboration between these different justice sector institutions?
-What will the impact of new ways of working, such as virtual and remote hearings?
+What will be the impact of new ways of working, such as virtual and remote hearings?

 In particular, the workshop will ask: